dcaro/openhack/README.md

 `docker build . -t dohapp`

-2- Run the application from the container
+2- Optional: Run the application from the container

 `docker run -p 8080:80 -it dohapp`

 ## Build and deploy on Kubernetes